“Actions are the seed of fate deeds grow into destiny.” – Harry Truman

 That simple question is one of the most significant contributions of David Allen’s Getting Things Done (GTD) productivity system and, at the same time, is one of the most mundane and understated aspects of it.
 I’m by no means implying that he’s the first person to ask the question, but the prominence he places on it is one of the reasons the people who adopt his system actually start getting things done.

-The question is especially powerful for creative people, as it gets us out of our heads and into the world of action.
+The question is especially powerful because it gets us out of our heads and into the world of action.
 Big Ideas come about through a series of next actions.

 In his words, “the ‘next action’ is the next physical, visible activity that needs to be engaged in, in order to move the current reality toward completion.”
 He stresses “physical” and “visible” not to de-emphasize cogitation but because he wants us to get the ideas out of our heads.
 “Create plan for Project X” may require doing some sitting and thinking, AND the best end result would be the creation of the plan, not more sitting and thinking.